Usaid136/task-management-system/README.md

-Here’s your **fully updated, professional README.md** based on your actual project features.
-You can copy-paste this directly into GitHub:

----

 # Task Management System (PHP & MySQL)

 A powerful and user-friendly **task management system** built with **PHP, MySQL, and Bootstrap**.